tmedwards/sugarcube-2/docs/guides/guide-state-sessions-and-saving.md

 ## Refreshing and Restarting {#guide-state-sessions-and-saving-refreshing-and-restarting}

+Whenever your story is first started or, *for any reason*, restarted—e.g., the browser window/tab was refreshed/reloaded—it undergoes its startup sequence.
+Several things occur **each and every time startup happens**, regardless of whether or not a playthrough session will be restored, an autosave loaded, a regular save loaded, or the starting passage run.
+First, the CSS, JavaScript, and Widget sections are processed.
+Next, the `StoryInit` special passage is processed.
+Finally, one of three things happen (in order): the existing playthrough session is restored, if it exists, else the autosave is loaded, if it exists and is configured to do so, else the starting passage is run.

-When the browser is refreshed, your story is restarted and the playthrough state from session storage is loaded, if it exists.
-Since the story is restarted, `StoryInit` runs, but the state is thrown out when the state from session storage is loaded.  **`StoryInit` is run anytime the story is started or restarted**, regardless of how it happens or whether a saved story is to be loaded.
-Some users have the false impression that `StoryInit` is not run when the story is refreshed or restarted due to the behavior described in the previous section.
-Code like `<<set $y to 1>>` *seems* to have no effect because of the incoming state, **but they are still executed** by the engine.
+Some users have the false impression that `StoryInit` is not run when the story is restarted when the playthrough session is restored or autosave is loaded.
+Code like `<<set $y to 1>>` *seems* to have no effect because the startup state is replaced by the of the incoming state, **but they are still executed by the engine**.
 You can see this effect by changing data *outside* the state.
-For example, let's return to the example above and change it again.
+For example, let's return to the example above and change it again:

 ```
 :: StoryInit